- MAR Home

 - sponsors legislation which will be of benefit to retirees.

-- supports legislation to protect the interest of retirees under Maine State Retirement System.
+- supports legislation to protect the interest of retirees under Maine Public Employees Retirement System.

 - opposes legislation that would adversely affect retirees.

 - assists retirees with problems involving state or federal agencies.